All Collections

 Other adjustments:

-These other adjustments can be used if you wish to alter other expenses in your system.
-For example, you might run an Owner-operator system and pay drawings rather than wages.
-You can add a Management wages adjustment to standardise what you would have paid someone else to do that same work.
+• Management Wages.
+Your system may be an owner-operator whereby you pay drawing rather than wages.
+You can include a management wage adjustment to standardise that you would have paid someone else to do that same work.

 Did this answer your question?